Florin Lovin

-Florin Lovin (born 11 February 1982) is a Romanian former professional footballer who played mainly as a defensive midfielder or a centre-back.
+Florin Lovin (born 11 February 1982) is a Romanian former professional footballer who played as a defensive midfielder or a centre-back.

 Club career

 Lovin played for FCM Bacău between 2001 and 2005, prior to joining Steaua București.
 He made his Divizia A debut on 25 May 2002 in the FCM Bacău 2–1 defeat at FC National.

 On 7 July 2008, Steaua's coach Marius Lăcătuş sent Lovin to Steaua II București for the indiscipline during training.
 Steaua's board have announced that Lovin has been transfer-listed.
 On 8 July 2008, Gigi Becali said that he would not let Lovin go for less than €800 000.
 On 23 July 2008, Steaua's coach called him back to first team.
 In 2009–10, Lovin was demoted to the B squad again.
-On 20 July 2009, Lovin was transferred to TSV 1860 Munich.
+On 20 July 2009, Lovin was transferred to 1860 Munich.

 On 12 September 2009, Lovin suffered a serious injury during a clash with Greuther Fürth's Youssef Mokhtari.
 He suffered a ligament break, which kept him off the field for half a year.
 After completing 26 matches for the 1860 Munich during the 2010–11 season, his contract was terminated.

 He signed a three-year contract with Greek Super League side Kerkyra in July 2011 but his contract terminated in December 2011.